A Note to Students:

 I truly enjoy teaching at our college.
 Over the past 25 years, I’ve had the privilege of meeting thousands of students who’ve inspired me to be a better historian and teacher.
 Waubonsee students are an admirable group of people who work hard, regularly balancing the competing demands of school, jobs, and family.
 Your creativity, tenacity, and desire to make a difference in the world have enriched our college and strengthened our community.
 I encourage you to embrace your talents—and look inside yourselves for qualities to help you succeed.

-Why do I teach History?
+Why Do I Teach History?

 I’ve loved History ever since I was a child.
 I think it was the stories that drew me to History.
 After all, at its core, History is a narrative—a collection of stories about people who lived before us.